vic-ma/howtodismantle.github.io/_posts/2024-04-24-Modbus-Madness-How-to-address-a-modbus-RTU-sensor-from-scratch.md

 ![image](/assets/2024-04-24/030.png)

-The next screenshot shows how to format the numbers correctly.
+The following screenshot shows how to format the numbers correctly.
 There's no need for any scripting.
 We just use the standard formatting options to adjust the multiplier, the measure unit, and the number of decimal places.
 That's it.

 ![image](/assets/2024-04-24/040.png)

 ## Result and conclusion

 As you saw in the article, mastering Modbus with both TCP and RTU is not too difficult, as long as you learn the hardware side and have at least basic knowledge about how Modbus works.
 And even more importantly, you need to know how the sensor actually works in the context of the serial communication.

 Unfortunately, there's no way around reading each sensor's documentation.
 There's no standard for how the values can be addressed and interpreted.
-Every vendor has their own implementation.
+Each vendor has their own implementation.

 ![image](/assets/2024-04-24/050.png)